rotu/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 ## Test code structure

 Find unit tests in the Mbed OS repository under the `UNITTESTS` folder of each library.
 We recommend unit test files use an identical directory path as the file under test.
 This makes it easier to find unit tests for a particular class or a module.
 For example, if the file you're testing is `some/example/path/ClassName.cpp`, then all the test files are in the `UNITTESTS/some/example/path/ClassName` directory.
-Each test suite needs to have its own `unittest.cmake` file for test configuration.
+Each test suite needs to have its own `CMakeLists.txt` file for test CMake configuration.

+All the stub sources are grouped into stub libraries `mbed-stubs-rtos`, `mbed-stubs-drivers`, `mbed-stubs-events`, `mbed-stubs-hal`, `mbed-stubs-platform`, `mbed-stubs-storage`, `mbed-stubs-connectivity` and all stub libraries are target linked under `mbed-stubs`.
+The library unit test suite CMake is expected to link with the required stub library or directly link with mbed-stubs depends on their test cases.

-All the class stubs should be located in the Mbed OS root directory `UNITTESTS/stubs`.
-Multiple test suites can use a single stub class, which should follow the naming convention `ClassName_stub.cpp` for the source file and `ClassName_stub.h` for the header file.
-Use the actual header files for the unit tests, and don't stub headers if possible.
-The stubbed headers reside in the `UNITTESTS/target_h` directory.
+The new stub file should follow the naming convention `ClassName_stub.cpp` for the source file and `ClassName_stub.h` for the header file and add it under respective existing stub library or create their stubs Libary depends on their test cases.

+All the Mbed OS headers are grouped into header interface libraries like, `mbed-headers-platform`, `mbed-headers-connectivity`, `mbed-headers-storage`, `mbed-headers-drivers`, `mbed-headers-hal`, `mbed-headers-events`, `mbed-headers-rtos` and stubbed headers reside in the `UNITTESTS/target_h` into  `mbed-headers-base` library and all headers libraries are target linked under `mbed-headers`.
+The library unit test suite is a link with the required header library or directly link with mbed-headers depends on their test cases.

+All the stub libraries and header libraries are defined under `UNITTESTS/stubs/` directory.

 ### Test discovery

 Registering unit tests to run happens automatically, and the test runner handles registration.
-However, test files do not automatically  build.
-Build unit tests with a separate system that searches for unit tests under the `UNITTESTS` directory.
+However, test suites do not automatically build.

-For the build system to find and build any test suite automatically, include a unit test configuration file named `unittest.cmake` for each unit test suite.
-This configuration file lists all the source files required for the test build.
+For the build system to build a unit test by passing `MBED_BUILD_UNITTESTS=ON/OFF` command-line argument which allows to include all the unit test suite directories into the build.

-### Test names

-The build system automatically generates names of test suites.
-The name is constructed by taking a relative file path from the UNITTESTS directory to the test directory and replacing path separators with dashes.
-For example, the test suite name for `some/example/path/ClassName.cpp` is `some-example-path-ClassName`.
-Suite names are used when deciding which test suites to run.

 ## Unit testing with Mbed CLI